 If it does not match the product, or isn’t relevant to your market, your packaging is useless.
 Even if it’s made out of gold.
 When considering your competitors and looking for gaps where you might be able to position yourself, be sure to research why the gaps exist.
 Standing out shouldn’t mean becoming irrelevant.

-There will be reasons they’ve chosen to use the particular shape, material, colours, elements, and fonts that they have.
+There will be reasons they’ve chosen to use the particular shape, material, colors, elements, and fonts that they have.
 Figure these out before you decide how you can put your own spin on your packaging.

 Over time you’ll gain valuable insights into which aspects of your packaging your customers are responding to or not.
 Especially as your competitors are constantly evolving too.

 Don’t stay stuck on one package design for the sake of tradition or the emotional value it has for you.
 Keep researching your customers’ preferences and rolling out new options to test which perform better.
 Once you have enough insights from your tests, roll out your packaging more broadly.
-New packaging will signal to your existing customers that you’re growing and evolving, while recognizing their preferences.
+The new packaging will signal to your existing customers that you’re growing and evolving, while recognizing their preferences.
 That will strengthen brand loyalty.
 And it’ll bring in new customers too.

 One example of this is eco-friendly packaging.
 People are more invested than ever in sustainable products that have a small ecological footprint.
-And there are an increasing number of options available to businesses to take part in this movement.
+And there is an increasing number of options available to businesses to take part in this movement.